The Hummingbird Trail extension is depicted in red (click to enlarge).

 On tap this summer:

 Building an extension to the Hummingbird Trail (see map), which connects the Hunter Creek Valley floor and the Hunter Creek Toll Road on the north side of the valley.
+Work is expected in late July and August, with completion in September.

 Another habitat improvement project following last spring’s successful controlled burn on the north side of the valley.
 About 60 acres of mountain shrub will be cut as part of an ongoing effort to reduce wildfire fuel, and improve forest health and habitat.